Waegwan: Korean War

 During the early phase of the Korean War in August and September 1950, the area around Waegwan was the site of intense fighting as North Korean forces pushed south toward Daegu.
 Monuments to the UN and South Korean forces now stand on the low mountain overlooking the northeastern section of the city, which is locally known as "Jagosan" and known in military reports as Hill 303.

 In an attempt to slow the Northern advance, on August 3 American forces blew up the bridge at Waegwan while hundreds of refugees were crossing.
 This took place under the orders of Major General Hobart R. Gay and Lieutenant General Dell Plunkett.
-They believed that the refugees were North Korean soldiers in disguise.
+They claimed that among the refugees were North Korean soldiers in disguise.
 In the 1990s, the halves of the bridge were reconnected to serve as a pedestrian crossing between the two halves of Waegwan.

 This was not the only atrocity committed in the area.
 On August 27, 1950, the retreating North Korean forces who had gained control of the area shot more than forty American POWs on Hill 303.
 Of these, five survived.